I need to quickly summarise Leigh’s findings before moving on to the important theoretical and political implications.

 How can such a thing occur?
 For any other product, assuming a competitive market, if you add costs to production, prices will have to go up (even if quantity sold goes down), or margins will go down (temporarily at least).

-Land, however, has some characteristics that make it quite different to other goods
+Land, however, has some characteristics that make it quite different from other goods

 It is the second point that is far more important to understanding the land market.
 Land itself is costless to produce.
 That means that the level of demand determines the price of land at any point in time.
 Not supply, demand.
 So when you increase a tax on land the total land and tax price stays constant, but the underlying value of the land declines (as shown by the reduced producer surplus in the figure above).